Armenians in Samtskhe–Javakheti: Politics

 Tensions in Samtskhe–Javakheti have run high at times.
 One reason is based in the official Georgian language policy that does, officially, not allow the Armenian language to be used in public or administrative offices, even if citizen and officer speak better Armenian than Georgian.
 International monitoring missions on the situation of national minorities in Georgia have critically commented in this aspect as recently as 2009.

 The ethnic Armenian United Javakhk Democratic Alliance calls on a local autonomy for Javakheti within Georgia.

 Some Armenian political groupings of Armenia and the Armenian diaspora, among them most notably the Armenian Revolutionary Federation (ARF) claim that Javakhk (Armenian name for Javakheti) should belong to Armenia, United Armenia shall include all territories designated as Armenia by the Treaty of Sèvres as well as the regions of Artsakh (Nagorno-Karabakh), Javakhk (Armenian name for Javakheti), and Nakhchivan.
 However, Javakhk (Javakheti) is not officially claimed by the government of Armenia.

 A small number of Turkish Meskhetians returned to Georgia in recent years.
 With little employment opportunities in the region, the re-migration caused tensions with the local Armenian population.
 In consequence, the Georgian authorities preferred to settle returning Turkish Meskhetians in other areas in the country.

-The Baku–Tbilisi–Ceyhan oil pipeline and South Caucasus gas pipeline which passed through the region, has met opposition from local Armenians, as well as the planned Kars-Akhalkalaki-Baku railway as it isolates Armenia.
+The Baku–Tbilisi–Ceyhan oil pipeline and South Caucasus gas pipeline which passed through the region, has met opposition from local Armenians, as well as the planned Kars-Akhalkalaki-Baku railway.